Classic Deviled Eggs (and How to Store Deviled Eggs)

 Serve These With

-These classic deviled eggs pair perfectly with other party appetizers like these:
+This classic deviled eggs recipe pairs perfectly with other party appetizers like these:

 - Creamy Knorr Spinach Dip